Status Codes

 width NoneType None

-theme str none Name of theme to use for the chart.
+template str none Name of template to use for the chart.
 Available themes:

 ggplot2, seaborn, simple_white, plotly, plotly_white, plotly_dark,